All Products

 image

-4. Read Security Center Terms of Service, and then click Order Now.
+4. Read the Security Center Terms of Service, then click Order Now.

-Security Center automatically connects to the serverless assets (ECI instances and SAE applications) that are in the Running state under your Alibaba Cloud account.
-It then attaches authorization to the target serverless assets based on the Authorization Management configuration.
+After the order completes, Security Center automatically connects to ECI instances and SAE applications in a Running state and attaches authorization based on your Authorization Management configuration.

-2. In the navigation pane on the left, choose Assets > Serverless Asset.
-In the upper-left corner of the console, select the region where the assets that you want to protect are located: Chinese Mainland or Outside Chinese Mainland.
+2. In the left navigation pane, choose Assets > Serverless Asset.
+In the upper-left corner, select the region where your assets are located: Chinese Mainland or Outside Chinese Mainland.

-4. In the confirmation dialog box, you can click Custom Quota Binding to configure protection authorization for your target serverless assets, and then click OK.
+4. In the confirmation dialog box, click Custom Quota Binding to select which assets to authorize, then click OK.

 Important

-5. In the confirmation dialog box, select Security Center Service Level Agreement., and then click Activate Now.
+5. Select Security Center Service Level Agreement., then click Activate Now.

-After you enable protection for serverless assets, you must sync the latest serverless asset information for both existing and new assets.
-This ensures that the Security Center client is installed and running on the assets that you want to protect.
+After enabling protection, sync the latest asset information to confirm that the Security Center client is installed and running on your target assets.

 1. Log on to the Security Center console.